threelittlemonkeys/seq2seq-pytorch/README.md

-# Sequence to Sequence Models
+# Sequence to Sequence Models in PyTorch

 Minimal implementations of sequence to sequence models in PyTorch.